pacificlion/h-m-recommendations/README.md

 jupyter-notebook
 ```

-Open ensemble.ipynb from working directory available from drive or D2L to build the file.
+Open ensemble.ipynb from working directory.
 Click on Cell-> Run All